Important Information and Instructions for HMS Personnel

 - Any person who is symptomatic should contact their physician and not come to campus.

-- The HMS campus is considered open to those who are authorized to be in HMS campus buildings.
+- The HMS campus is considered open to those who are authorized by their program, unit or department to be in HMS campus buildings.

-- A Crimson Clear health attestation should only be completed if experiencing symptoms; HUHS will be notified upon completion, and will contact you regarding additional steps.
+- A Crimson Clear health attestation should only be completed if experiencing symptoms; HUHS will be notified upon completion and will contact you regarding additional steps.
+While you await contact from HUHS, you should not come to campus.

-- Effective July 28, your required testing cadence will be determined by factors including whether you live on or off campus, your vaccination status, and infection rates in the local community.
-Each member of the Harvard community can find their updated testing cadence requirement by logging into Crimson Clear.
+- Individuals’ updated testing cadence requirements are available by logging into Crimson Clear.
 Going forward, you will also receive regular text and email notifications reminding you of your next testing day.

 Creating a Color Account